phuong-clemence/labeling-lambda-function/README.md

 Create a .zip file of this package directory.
 Do not zip the folder but the content of it.

-Go to your AWS Lanbda function page.
+Go to your AWS Lambda function page.

 In the Code Source part, select "Upload from .zip file"